guplem/boom/rules/Physical Version/EN.md

 		- If you **discarded** 1 to 3 cards, draw the same number from the deck to return to 3 cards in hand.
 		- If you **attacked**, draw **1 card**.
 		- If you performed a **Boom**, draw **3 cards**.
-		- *Exception (extra life)*: When you gain an extra life after an exact attack, the card used for the extra life is placed directly on the board, and you then draw 1 card from the deck to refill your hand.
+		- *Exception (extra accumulator)*: When you gain an extra accumulator after an exact attack, the card used for the extra accumulator is placed directly on the board, and you then draw 1 card from the deck to refill your hand.
 	- Once you've drawn cards, your turn ends and play passes to the next player.

 	------